mouseroot/AppKit/README.md

 +	AppKit is an all-in-one toolkit to bootstrap your php apps
 +	If your class is extended from AppKit you can add methods and variables onto the class on the fly
 +	Dont like the way I have a method named? you can create a shortcut with a shoter name
++	There is no pre-defined folder structure arrange the files however you like
++	Routing is a bit different instead of /some/path you use it more like /some-path/params/more-params

 ## Useage
 +	create a class and have it extend Appkit